readthedocs/readthedocs.org/docs/sponsors.rst

 * You?
 (Email us at hello@readthedocs.com for more info)

-If you appreciate the service, please consider helping support development on `Gittip`_.
+If you appreciate the service, please consider helping support development on `Gratipay`_.
 It  helps provide support for development, as well as ongoing monetary stability in case of sponsorship changes.